d9pouces/PolyArchiv/README.md

 #### available engines

-Display all available engines, for remote or collect points, filters and sources (and their options if you specified `--verbose`)
+Display all available engines, for collect/backup points, filters and sources (and their options if you specified `--verbose`)

     $ polyarchiv plugins [--verbose]

 #### displaying configuration

-Display the current configuration, remote or collect points, sources and backup status
+Display the current configuration, collect/backup points, sources and backup status

     $ polyarchiv config [-C /my/config/dir] [--verbose]

 #### backup

 Backup all data sources.
-If you set a frequency, backup points that are not out-of-date are not run (unless you specified `--force`)
+If you set a frequency, collect and backup points that are not out-of-date are not run (unless you specified `--force`)

     $ polyarchiv backup [-C /my/config/dir] [--force]

 #### restore

-Restore the last version of your collect point
+First fetch data from the most recent backup point to the collect point, then restore data to each source.

     $ polyarchiv restore [-C /my/config/dir] [--force]